 Drag and drop to match the colors.
 Score: 36

-When searching for the perfect diamond, it’s all about finding the elements that most heavily influence the diamond’s beauty and brilliance.
+Searching for the perfect diamond is all about finding the elements that most heavily influence the diamond’s beauty and brilliance.

-If you want to make sure you’re navigating the diamond buying minefield properly, contact us for personal help.
-We’ll do all of the heavy lifting and bring you only the very best diamonds to choose from.
+Still not sure which color to choose?
+If you want to make sure you’re navigating the diamond buying minefield properly, feel free to contact us for personal help.
+Our experts are here to do all of the heavy lifting and bring you only the very best diamonds to choose from.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.